 Staking and Mapping Show Members the Cooperative Way

 When one of Suwannee Valley Electric Cooperative’s staking engineers first meets a member, the goal isn’t simply to complete a plan needed to bring service to a home or business.
 That engineer acts as an ambassador for the cooperative.

-In many cases, setting up service for a property may be the first time a member works with SVEC.
+In many cases, setting up a service for a property may be the first time a member works with SVEC.
 So for staking engineers like Joe Barclay, the job includes demonstrating what makes the cooperative different from other utilities.

 “Our goal is to put the member and their needs first in everything we do,” says Barclay.
-“We consider factors like reliability, cost and the planned locations of structures, access roads and driveways.”
+“We consider factors like reliability, cost and the planned locations of structures, access roads, and driveways.”

 The engineers even take aesthetics into consideration.
 For example, where should poles be placed so they won’t spoil the view from a window?
 It’s a careful balancing act that introduces new members to the cooperative difference from day one.

 When a customer requests service at a new residence or business, Jerry Yunes, mapping and staking work order coordinator, helps arrange a meeting between the member and one of SVEC’s four staking engineers, a meeting that usually occurs within a few days of the request, says Barclay.